-For animal-lovers in the Old Line State, there is a wealth of volunteering, educational, and advocacy opportunities to support creatures great and small.
+For animal-lovers in the Maryland–the Old Line State–there is a wealth of volunteering, educational, and advocacy opportunities to support creatures great and small.
 In fact, the Maryland SPCA finds homes for roughly 3,500 needy pets annually, and offers much-needed vaccinations, treatments, and surgery.
 The spay and neuter clinic provides low-cost services and performs 9,000 surgeries annually.
 Since 20 percent of the pets which arrive at SPCA annually have wandered away from their homes, the organization strives to locate pet-owners and ensure that microchips or ID tags are up-to-date.
 Finally, SPCA impressively offers a Kibble Collection program, which provides hundreds of meals-on-wheels and fresh kitty litter to clients in need with pets.
 With an incredible 95 percent live-release rate, this Baltimore-based agency is one of the most impactful animal welfare groups across the country.

 One way to become involved in this important line of work is to become a registered veterinary technician (RVT).
 The Maryland State Board of Veterinary Medical Examiners provides a detailed list of skills expected in vet techs, which include maintaining detailed medical records; actively communicating with clients; assisting with patient examinations, emergency procedures, and surgeries; collecting lab specimens to diagnose common conditions; analyzing lab specimens with scientific equipment (e.g., urinalysis, cytology, microbiology, hematology, blood chemistry); taking diagnostic images such as radiographs; monitoring anesthesia during treatments; performing basic first aid and nursing to a range of animal patients; possessing a knowledge of animal nutrition; assessing dental health and assisting with treatments; recognizing strange animal behavior; and having a working understanding of pharmacology.
 Additionally, the Maryland Board details the scope of practice for veterinary technicians in the state.
 Interestingly, Maryland (MD) has relatively strict rules of practice regarding the conduct of vet techs and specifies that vet techs may not diagnose, give prognoses, prescribe substances, perform surgeries, or give any treatments without instruction by a licensed veterinarian.
 They may provide some services under the guidance of a vet such as administering anesthesia; applying casts; extracting teeth; suturing surgical skin; and accessing Schedule II controlled substances.
 Also, in emergency conditions, MD vet techs may administer first aid or follow a vet’s written protocols.